 General Retail Industry Award 2020 [MA000004].
 A Level 1 Adult Retail Payee is entitled to be paid $23.38 per hour if they are classified as full-time for their ordinary hours worked between 7.00 am and 9.00 pm on Monday to Friday

-The reporting of payments for Ordinary Time has not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance.
+The reporting requirements for Ordinary Time have not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance.
 Ordinary Time continues to be reported under Gross (PAYEVNTEMP258).

-Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable, provided the rules have been configured.
-These payments are considered W1 (Total of Salary, Wages, and other payments), Taxable using the Marginal Tax Rate, and OTE (SGAA).
+Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable provided they have been configured.
+These payments are considered W1 (Total of Salary, Wages, and other payments) and OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Public Holiday (Worked) applies when the Payee is entitled to loading on their standard rate of pay as they are required to work on a Public Holiday.
 For example, under the following Awards, the Payee is entitled to be paid 250.00% of their ordinary hourly rate for the time they work on a Public Holiday.

-Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable, provided the rules have been configured.
-These payments are considered W1 (Total of Salary, Wages, and other payments), Taxable using the Marginal Tax Rate, and OTE (SGAA).
+Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable provided they have been configured.
+These payments are considered W1 (Total of Salary, Wages, and other payments) and OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Rostered Days Off (Banked) applies when there is a written agreement to allow ordinary time worked to be banked as Rostered Days Off, allowing the Payee to take paid time off instead of being paid ordinary time.
 For example, under the following Awards, the Payee and the Payer may agree in writing for the Payee to take time off instead of being paid for a particular amount of ordinary time that has been worked;

-Payments with this Pay Rate use the Quantity entered in the Pay Run to increase the Rostered Days Off Balance and are not considered W1 (Total of Salary, Wages, and other payments), Taxable, or OTE (SGAA).
+Payments with this Pay Rate use the Quantity entered in Compose (STEP 3 of Pay Day) to increase the Rostered Days Off Accrued Balance and are not considered W1 (Total of Salary, Wages, and other payments), or OTE (SGAA).
+PAYGW is not calculated when this Pay Rate is included in Compose (STEP 3 of Pay Day).

 Shift Penalty applies when the Payee is entitled to loading on their standard rate of pay as they are required to commence work early in the morning or late in the evening.
 For example, under the General Retail Industry Award 2020 [MA000004], a baking production Payee who begins a shift at or after 2 a.m. and before 6 a.m. is entitled to an early morning shift rate of 112.5% of the minimum hourly rate for full-time and part-time employees and 137.5% of the minimum hourly rate for casual employees, inclusive of the casual loading.

-The reporting of payments for Shift Penalty has not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance, Shift Penalty continues to be reported under Gross (PAYEVNTEMP258).
+The reporting requirements for Shift Penalty have not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance.
+Shift Penalty continues to be reported under Gross (PAYEVNTEMP258).

-Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable, provided the rules have been configured.
-These payments are considered W1 (Total of Salary, Wages, and other payments), Taxable using the Marginal Tax Rate, and OTE (SGAA).
+Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable provided they have been configured.
+These payments are considered W1 (Total of Salary, Wages, and other payments) and OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Sleepover or 24-hour care applies when the Payee is entitled to loading on their standard rate of pay for the hours they have slept at the place of work to be on call for emergencies.
 For example, under the Aged Care Award 2010 [MA000018].
 A Payee is entitled to an additional 5.2% of the standard rate for each night on which they sleepover.

-The reporting of payments for Sleepover or 24-hour care has not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance, Sleepover or 24-hour care continues to be reported under Gross (PAYEVNTEMP258).
+The reporting requirements for Sleepover or 24-hour care have not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance.
+Sleepover or 24-hour care continues to be reported under Gross (PAYEVNTEMP258).

-Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable, provided the rules have been configured.
-These payments are considered W1 (Total of Salary, Wages, and other payments), Taxable using the Marginal Tax Rate, and OTE (SGAA).
+Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable provided they have been configured.
+These payments are considered W1 (Total of Salary, Wages, and other payments) and OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Time and Half applies when the Payee is entitled to loading on their standard rate of pay as they are required to work overtime or on a particular day of the year (such as a weekend).
 For example, under the;